thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 **Goal:** Lift the arm straight out to the side up to 90°, parallel to the wall, in the strict frontal plane.

-**The cheat:** To avoid glenohumeral impingement pain, patients swing the arm forward (like a door opening) or internally rotate (twist) the humerus.
-Both deviations move the greater tubercle away from the acromion, reducing pain — but also defeating the therapeutic purpose of the exercise.
+**The cheat:** To avoid glenohumeral impingement pain, patients swing the arm forward (like a door opening) or internally rotate (twist) the humerus.Both movements move the top part of the upper arm bone farther away from the shoulder tip, reducing pain but also defeating the therapeutic purpose of the exercise.

 **Tracking:**
-- *Primary movement (elevation):* The X-gyro is integrated over time and fused with the accelerometer reading (atan2 of AccZ and AccY) using a complementary filter (96% gyro, 4% accelerometer).
+- *Primary movement (elevation):* The X-gyro is integrated over time and fused with the accelerometer reading (atan2 of AccZ and AccY).
 This anchors the elevation measurement to gravity and prevents gyroscope drift from accumulating over the duration of a set [16].
 - *Cheat detection:* Because the sensor rotates 90° into the air as the arm rises, a forward swing and an internal rotation each project onto different gyro axes depending on arm height.
 Adding the Y-gyro and Z-gyro integrals together creates a single robust "drift" value that catches both compensation types regardless of arm elevation.

 **Feedback:**